pyvideo/steve/docs/commandline.rst

    Are values that should be in HTML in HTML?

+9. Now it's time to submit your changes!

-9. If you don't have an API key that gives you write access to the server, then tar the ``json/`` directory up and send it to someone who does.
+   If you do not have an API key that gives you write access to the server, then tar the ``json/`` directory up and send it to someone who does.

-   If you have do have an API key that gives you write access to the server, then you can do::
+   If you do have an API key that gives you write access to the server, then you can do::

        steve-cmd push

-   And that will create the videos on the server and update the JSON files with the new ids.
+   That will create the videos on the server and update the JSON files with the new ids.